Who is India Reynolds? Meet the Love Island series 5 bombshell

 The following day they snogged in front of their fellow islanders during a challenge, but that didn’t stop Chris from laying his cards on the table, telling her that he liked her.

-However, when it came to the girls-choice recoupling, India opted to go with her heart and picked Ovie.
+When it came to the girls’-choice recoupling, India opted to go with her heart and picked Ovie.

+However, a challenge revealed that a portion of the public think that India is being disingenuous in an attempt to bag the £50k, which left Ovie doubting their connection…

 Love Island continues weekdays and Sundays on ITV2